 Fighting isn’t new to me.
 I’ve been practicing martial arts for more than 20 years.
-A little bit of everything, but three systems I took more seriously – got two black belts and am training for the third.
-Feel free to geek deep on fighting too.
+A little bit of everything, but three systems I took more seriously – got two kung fu “black belts” a while ago and Just received the third one in karate.
+Feel free to geek deep on the fighting angle too.

 Fellow writers and fighters, fans of either art: this page was born so I can hear from you.
 So please leave comments.
 About Claudia, the craft, about life in the ring or female heroes.
 And feel free to recommend books with unique ways of describing fights if you have any.
 I’ve been having a lot of fun with those, recently.